Goca7/book-club-full-stack-project/README.md

 #### User Story: Review Moderation
 - As an admin, I want to view and moderate member feedback, so that I can ensure reviews are appropriate.

+- Acceptance Criteria:

+1. Admins should be able to access a dashboard to see all user reviews and comments.

+2. Admins must have the ability to delete inappropriate content.

 #### User Story: Manage Database
 - As an admin, I want to add, edit, and delete books from the database, so that I can manage the content of the site.